RohitAwate/NoteHero/DESIGN.md

 - `sudo` (Boolean): Defines the visibility of the note.
 If `true`, note is only visible when logged in, else it is publicly visible. **Defaults to `true`**.
 - `slug` (String): Used in the URL of the final note.
 The format of the URL is as follows: `/cat1/cat2/.../catn/slug` where `cat1`, `cat2`, etc. are the `categories` in the YAML Front Matter.
 \
-**Default behaviour is as follows:**
+**Default behaviour is as follows:** \
+**First, remove all characters except upper/lower case alphabet, numbers, underscores and spaces.**
     - **For camel-case filenames**:
     Extension is omitted.
-The individual words from are separated, converted to lower-cased and then concatenated by adding hyphens in between.
+The individual words are separated, converted to lower-cased and then concatenated by adding hyphens in between.
     For example, `HelloWorld.md` becomes `hello-world`.
     - **For snake-case filenames**:
     Extension is omitted.
 Underscores are replaced with hyphens.